-What if I cannot work as a result of an injury?
+What should I do if I can't work after an injury?

 The Courts recognise that serious injuries frequently restrict a claimant's ability to work for a long period of time.
 In some cases, the injured party may be permanently unable to work.
 Additional compensation can be awarded in these cases.